DUI Car Insurance in New Jersey

 Research costs and discounts

-Before requesting quotes, get a sense of the average premiums for drivers with DUI records in New Jersey.
-While insurers won’t offer DUI-specific discounts, you can still save by requesting quotes online, signing up early, and completing a state-approved defensive driving course.
+Before requesting quotes, check average premiums for New Jersey drivers with a DUI on record.
+Insurers won't offer DUI-specific discounts, but you can still cut costs by quoting online, signing up early and completing a state-approved defensive driving course.

 3. 3